dasch-swiss/dsp-ui-lib/projects/dsp-ui/design-documentation.md

 - filterbyproject: string; project iri to limit search results by project
 - projectfilter: boolean; selection of all projects to filter by one of them
 - advanced: boolean; additional menu with advanced / extended search
-- expert: boolean;  additional menu with expert search / gravsearch "editor"
+- expert: boolean;  additional menu with expert search / Gravsearch "editor"

 If everything is set to false or undefined the search-panel is a simple full-text search.